-To place a hold by phone, call your library or (toll-free) 1-877-883-9900.
-Have your library card number ready, and be able to provide information about the item (title, author, etc.).
+To place a hold by phone, call us at (360) 447-5500 or toll-free at (877) 883-9900 and select your preferred pickup location.
+Have your library card number ready and information about the item you’re looking for, like title, author, etc.

 Fines & Fees

-Accounts owing over $50, and past due over 60 days, will be referred to a library materials recovery firm.
-Patrons with outstanding fines and fees may be restricted from borrowing library materials.
+Accounts owing over $50 and past due over 60 days will be referred to a library materials recovery firm.